 Liability works somewhat differently in a commercial vehicle crash case than in typical passenger car accidents.
 We can often hold the truck driver’s employer vicariously liable for their negligent actions behind the wheel.

-The Alabama Supreme Court affirmed vicarious liability as case law as early as 1929, in St. Louis-San Francisco Ry.
+The Alabama Supreme Court affirmed vicarious liability as case law as early as 1929 in St. Louis-San Francisco Ry.
 Co. v.
 Robbins.
 Thus, using the legal doctrine of respondeat superior, we can build a case against a truck driver’s employer as long as we can prove the driver was acting “within the scope” of their job description.

 In most 18-wheeler truck accident cases, we file our claim or lawsuit against the trucking company or another corporation that employs the at-fault driver.
-The doctrine of vicarious liability makes the company, not the individual driver, the primarily liable party in these cases.
+The doctrine of vicarious liability makes the company, not the individual driver, the primary liable party in these cases.

 Suing the Trucking Company